 Primarily native to the equatorial highlands of Colombia, Venezuela and Central America, these neo-tropical bamboos are extremely important economically, but difficult to grow at lower elevations and higher latitudes.

 - G. angustifolia is the largest and most important species of bamboo in the New World.
 Native to Central and South America, they have long provided a vital resource for building material.
 G. angustifolia has massive culms that can exceed 100 feet in height, with a diameter of 5-6 inches.
+But I’ve never heard of anyone growing it in the US, not even southern Florida.

 One of the larger genera of bamboo, with more than 70 species, but the plants themselves are modest in size.
 They grow throughout Southeast Asia, as well as Madagascar and Polynesia.